wilsontelab/svx-mdi-tools/README.md

 # wilsontelab svx-mdi-tools

-The [Michigan Data Interface](https://midataint.github.io/) (MDI) is a framework for developing, installing, and running HPC data analysis pipelines and R Shiny data visualization applications within a standardized design and implementation interface.
+The [Michigan Data Interface](https://midataint.github.io/) (MDI) is a framework for developing, installing and running HPC data analysis pipelines and interactive visualization applications within a standardized design interface.

-Data analysis in the MDI is separated into
+The MDI is separated into
 [two stages of code execution](https://midataint.github.io/docs/analysis-flow/) called Stage 1 HPC **pipelines** and Stage 2 web applications (i.e., **apps**).
-Collectively, pipelines and apps are referred to as **tools**.
+Collectively, pipelines and apps are known as **tools**.

 ## Repository contents